HomeArticlesHow ToHow to Calculate ROI

 Asset Class Typical Annual ROI Notes

-Fixed deposits 6–7.5% Locked for tenure
+Fixed deposits 6 to 7.5% Locked for tenure

-Government bonds 6.5–7% Sovereign guarantee
+Government bonds 6.5 to 7% Sovereign guarantee

-Equity index funds (Nifty 50) 10–12% (historical) Long-term average; volatile year-to-year
+Equity index funds (Nifty 50) 10 to 12% (historical) Long-term average; volatile year-to-year

-These benchmarks serve as a minimum hurdle rate — any investment should clear the return available from the next-best alternative of similar risk.
+These benchmarks serve as a minimum hurdle rate: any investment should clear the return available from the next-best alternative of similar risk.

 Key Terms

-• ROI — Return on Investment; total gain or loss expressed as a percentage of cost
+• ROI: Return on Investment, total gain or loss expressed as a percentage of cost

-• CAGR — Compound Annual Growth Rate; the annualised equivalent of a multi-period return
+• CAGR: Compound Annual Growth Rate, the annualised equivalent of a multi-period return

-• Opportunity Cost — the return foregone by choosing one investment over the best available alternative
+• Opportunity Cost: the return foregone by choosing one investment over the best available alternative

 Common Mistakes to Avoid